What We Know About Deep-Sea Mining — and What We Don’t

 ILO – International Labour Organization

-2050Today Members A net-zero economy is within reach if we combine ambitious climate action with productive employment and decent work creation and a just transition for all.
-Gilbert F. Houngbo, ILO Director-General Contribution to climate action The ILO has stated the importance of sustainability to its social justice mandate since the 1970s.
-Environmental sustainability initiatives […]
+2050Today Members Associate institution of the 2050Today Charter – ACTION PLAN adopted A net-zero economy is within reach if we combine ambitious climate action with productive employment and decent work creation and a just transition for all.
+Gilbert F. Houngbo, ILO Director-General The ILO’s climate Plan in a nutshell GHG Reduction Objective by 2030 : […]

 ICVA – International Council of Voluntary Agencies